U-Shift/Declives-RedeViaria/Benchmark.md

 ##### With Map Box

 -   Estimate the gradient, directly with `slopes`
+    The `slopes_3d()` function from slopes packages retrieves the z-values information for each vertice, storing an xy linestring as a xyz linestring.

 ``` r
 RoadNetworkMBox = slope_3d(r= RoadNetwork)